Post-16 education is voluntary so it is important that you make a full commitment to achieving success on your chosen courses.

 - Failing to abide by school rules

-- Arriving late to morning tutor registration (late detention Tuesday)
+- Arriving late to morning tutor registration or lessons

 - Smoking on the school site, entrance, neighbouring housing, roads leading to school site and public transport to and from school

-- Using mobile phones in lessons, in the atrium or around the school site
+- Using mobile phones in tutor, lessons, in the atrium or around the school site

 - Acting irresponsibly in any of the Sixth Form Areas or wider school environment